steadywool/fedora-playbook/README.md

 $ ansible-playbook ansible/playbook.yml -K
 ```

-> ⚠️ **Tasks in the "user" playbook must be executed with the currently logged-in user, not with the root account.**

-> ⛔ **If you run the entire playbook, or the "user" part with the `root` user, your configuration will be installed under the root account.**
+> ⛔ **If you run the entire playbook, or the "user" part with the `root` user, your user configuration will be installed under the root account.**

 ## 🔧 Configuration

 You can perform partially run of playbook using tags:

+- system
+- user
 - packages
-- system
+- configuration
 - security
 - services
-- users
+- accounts
 - flatpak
 - dotfiles
 - gnome